oracle/node-oracledb/.github/issue_template.md

 2. What is your node-oracledb version?

+3. What *exact* command caused the problem (e.g. what command did you try to install with)?
+Who were you logged in as?

+4. What error(s) you are seeing?

+5. What OS (and version) is Node.js executing on?

-3. What is your Oracle client (e.g. Instant Client) version?
+6. What is your Oracle client (e.g. Instant Client) version?
 Is it 64-bit or 32-bit?
 How was it installed?
 Where is it installed?

-4. What is your Oracle Database version?
+7. What is your Oracle Database version?

-5. What is your OS and version?

-6. What is your compiler version?
-For example, with GCC, run `gcc --version`

-7. What Oracle environment variables did you set?
-How *exactly* did you set them?

 8. What is the `PATH` environment variable (on Windows) or `LD_LIBRARY_PATH` (on Linux) set to?
 On macOS, what is in `~/lib`?

-9. What *exact* command caused the problem (e.g. what command did you try to install with)?
-Who were you logged in as?

-10. What error(s) you are seeing?
+9. What Oracle environment variables did you set?
+How *exactly* did you set them?

+10. Do you have a small, single Node.js script that immediately runs to show us the problem?